geerlingguy/ansible-role-security/README.md

 Security settings for SSH authentication.
 It's best to leave these set to `"no"`, but there are times (especially during initial server configuration or when you don't have key-based authentication in place) when one or all may be safely set to `'yes'`. **NOTE: It is _very_ important that you quote the 'yes' or 'no' values.
 Failure to do so may lock you out of your server.**

+    security_sshd_state: started

+The state of the SSH daemon.
+Typically this should remain `started`.

     security_ssh_restart_handler_state: restarted

 The state of the `restart ssh` handler.
 Typically this should remain `restarted`.